By Jun P. Espina | Last updated on April 2nd, 2021 at 08:29 am

 The Christian Holy Week Observance: A Misunderstood Religious Celebration?

-While writing this little article, a group of decent and well-educated good Catholics of our village passed by my house praying “Hail Mary” using a loud speaker.
+While writing this little article, a group of decent and well-educated good Catholics of our village passed by my house praying “Hail Mary” using a loudspeaker.
 Listening to them, I asked myself: Why, what happened?
 My Jesus Christ rose from the grave over 2,000 years ago; He won’t die again today, Holy Friday, will He?

 The Christian Holy Week observance is Not Fasting or Week of Mourning

 They said the Holy Week is “a penitential time of prayer and fasting.”
 Penitential means a “voluntary self-punishment in order to atone for some wrongdoing.”
-Is short, the Christian Holy Week observance is going to be a remorseful week of reflection and confession (for the Catholics) for everything that was wrong that we did the whole year before the Holy Week.
+In short, the Christian Holy Week observance is going to be a remorseful week of reflection and confession (for the Catholics) for everything wrong that we did the whole year before the Holy Week.
 Am I correct in saying that we need to spend the Holy Week as a time of “voluntary self-punishment in order to atone for some wrongdoing”?